• Mumbai, India

 2. Learning About Autism

 You need to understand the fact that early intervention is important for an autistic child’s development.
-Following are some of the steps you can take once your child is diagnosed with autism:
+The following are some of the steps you can take once your child is diagnosed with autism:

 You can also work with your child’s school to create an IEP that caters to their needs.
 This is a way to make sure that your child gets the support they need at their school.